Career benefits of a nonprofit internship

-The job market is a competitive place.
-Just finding a job can be a daunting challenge, nevermind finding one that you love.
-It can be difficult for students to pick from careers that they don’t know about yet, for graduates to substantiate their qualifications with real-world experience, or even for someone with a job to change fields.
-There are countless pitfalls that might cause someone to settle on their job search.
-Fortunately, there is a rather appealing way to overcome a number of these pitfalls: a nonprofit internship abroad.
+The job market is competitive.
+Just finding a job is a challenge, never mind finding one you love.
+It’s difficult for students picking from careers they don’t know about, for graduates to substantiate qualifications with real-world experience, or even for someone with a job to change fields.
+Fortunately, there is a way to overcome some of these pitfalls: a nonprofit internship abroad.

 – By Tom Rusbridge